-- For both sexes combined, the percentage of persons who had an influenza vaccination during the past 12 months was highest among persons aged 65 years and over (66.7%), followed by persons aged 50-64 years (40.7%), 2-17 years (33.3%), and 18-49 years (22.9%). - For adults aged 18-49 years and 50-64 years, women were more likely than men to have received an influenza vaccination during the past 12 months.
+- For both sexes combined, the percentage of persons who had an influenza vaccination during the past 12 months was highest among persons aged 65 years and over (63.7%), followed by persons aged 6 months-17 years (46.9%), 50-64 years (40.3%), and 18-49 years (24.8%). - For adults aged 18-49 and 50-64 years, women were more likely than men to have received an influenza vaccination during the past 12 months.

 Figure 4.3.
-Percentage of adults aged 65 years and over who had received an influenza vaccination during the past 12 months, by race/ethnicity: United States, 2009
+Percentage of adults aged 65 years and over who had received an influenza vaccination during the past 12 months, by race/ethnicity: United States, January-September 2010

-NOTES: Respondents were asked if they had received a flu vaccine sprayed in their nose (sometimes called by the brand name FluMistTM) during the past 12 months, in addition to a question regarding receipt of a flu shot during the past 12 months.
-The 2009 influenza vaccination estimates do not include the 2009 monovalent H1N1 vaccine.
+NOTES: Respondents were asked if they had received a flu vaccine sprayed in their nose during the past 12 months, in addition to a question regarding receipt of a flu shot during the past 12 months.
+In August 2010, NHIS influenza vaccination questions were modified to reflect that for the first time, the widely available influenza vaccine included protection against both seasonal and H1N1 types of influenza.
+When interpreting influenza vaccination estimates, readers should take into account changes made to the influenza vaccination questions noted above.
 An error in calculating influenza vaccination rates occurred for the first quarter of 2005 to the first quarter of 2007.
 The effect of this error on estimates was small.
-Compared with the original estimates, corrected estimates are slightly higher, usually by no more than 0.3 percentage points.
+Compared with the original estimates, corrected estimates are slightly higher, usually by no more than 0.3 percentage point.
 The error has been corrected for all estimates in this Early Release, and the correction of estimates had no perceptible impact on the graphs.
 Responses to the previously mentioned influenza vaccination questions cannot be used to determine when during the preceding 12 months the subject received the influenza vaccination.
 In addition, estimates are subject to recall error, which will vary depending on when the question is asked because the receipt of an influenza vaccination is seasonal.
-According to the recommendations of the Advisory Committee on Immunization Practices, all adults aged 50 years and over should receive an influenza vaccination (11).
-The analyses excluded 89 adults (1.6%) aged 65 and over with unknown influenza vaccination status.
+The recommendations of the Advisory Committee on Immunization Practices regarding who should receive an influenza vaccination have changed over the years and changes in coverage estimates may reflect changes in recommendations (11).
+The analyses excluded 123 adults (3.0%) aged 65 years and over with unknown influenza vaccination status.